89luca89/distrobox/docs/usage/distrobox-create.md

 The `--home` flag let's you specify a custom HOME for the container.
 Note that this will NOT prevent the mount of the host's home directory, but will ensure that configs and dotfiles will not litter it.

+The `--unshare-home` flag creates a container with an isolated home directory.
+When this flag is enabled, the host's home directory is not mounted into the container.

+This is useful for creating clean, isolated environments or when you want to prevent containers from accessing or modifying files in your host home directory.

 The `--root` flag will let you create a container with real root privileges.
 At first `enter` the user will be required to setup a password.
 This is done in order